 A Thirst for Water

-Clean, safe and abundant water is essential for life.
-That’s why it’s crucial that we all respect and protect our drinking water sources.
+Clean, safe, and abundant water is essential for life.
+That's why it is crucial that we all respect and protect our drinking water sources.

 Conserving water is easy and makes good sense from an economic, social, and environmental standpoint.

 Be Water Smart

-The RDCK Water Smart Ambassador provides free assessments of your outdoor watering needs through irrigation and xeriscaping assessments during the summer months.
-For 2018, this gave residents in participating communities access to materials such as drip irrigation kits, water saving grass seeds, hose timers, information on water saving alternatives, and much more.
+In operation since 2010, the RDCK Water Smart Ambassador provides free assessments of your outdoor watering needs through irrigation and xeriscaping assessments during the summer months.
+In previous years, this gave residents in participating communities access to materials such as drip irrigation kits, water saving grass seeds, hose timers, rain gauges, information on the latest water saving alternatives, and much more.

 About the program

-The Water Smart Ambassador Program was developed by the Columbia Basin Trust (CBT) to address high seasonal outdoor water use and help achieve the basin wide reduction goal of 20% in the Columbia Basin.
+The Water Smart Ambassador Program was originally developed by the Columbia Basin Trust (CBT) to address high seasonal outdoor water use and help achieve the basin wide reduction goal of 20% in the Columbia Basin.
 The RDCK and the Town of Creston have participated in the Ambassador program since 2010 and the central region joined in 2016.
-A total of 11 communities participated in 2017.
 The role of the Water Smart Ambassador is to raise awareness of water conservation and engage local residents to reduce outdoor water use.
-In the summer months the Water Smart Ambassador provides free residential irrigation assessments and commercial building water assessments.
+In the summer months the Water Smart Ambassador provides free residential irrigation and xeriscaping assessments and commercial building water assessments.

-For 2018, the following communities participated in the Water Smart program:
+In 2020, the communities that participated in the Water Smart program included the following RDCK water systems:

 - Lucas Rd